Ayaka Asai

 Ayaka Asai (朝井 彩加, Asai Ayaka) is a Japanese actress who specializes in voice acting.
 She is currently affiliated with Intention.

 Career

 Asai became a member of the Seinenza Film Company on January 1, 2013.
 She graduated from the General Institute of Amusement Media.
 She voiced Okada in No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!.
 In 2015, she voiced the title character Mio Naruse in the anime adaptation of The Testament of Sister New Devil.
+In 2016, she voiced Laura Sakuraba in Aikatsu Stars!.
 On October 1, 2017, she became a member of Toei Company's Toei Movie Studios.